ingerslevio/Naked/Example/BuildConfiguration.md

-# NuGetPsake
+# naked

-Intial BuildConfiguration.json for NuGetPsake is:
+Intial BuildConfiguration.json for naked is:

 ```json
 {